freerror/py-quick-shortcuts-gui/readme.md

 hotkeys.

-When invoked with the configured main hotkey, the program displays a simple button box power by PyMsgBox, just modified to make the box always on top.
+When invoked with the configured main hotkey, the program displays a simple button box powered by PyMsgBox, just modified to make the box always on top.
 Here the user can select from their configured shortcuts.

 This is a bare-bones proof-of-concept to replace the start menu and auto-hotkey for